Freedom House Rating

 Politics – and conflict – throughout Somalia is largely based on clans.
 The current parliament was chosen based on the 4.5 formula, devised in 2004, which gives equal seats in parliament to the four major clans (Darod, Dir, Hawiye, and Rahanweyn) and reserves a smaller number of additional seats for the country’s other clans.
 However, efforts have been made to move toward a politics based on political parties.
 To that end, Somalia began registering political parties in 2017 for the first time in 50 years, and there are currently more than 80 parties registered.

-Other potential candidates include former president Sharif Sheikh Ahmed.
+Other candidates include former president Sharif Sheikh Ahmed.
 In late 2019, Ahmed formed the Forum for National Parties (FNP, or Madasha Xisbiyada Qaran in Somali).
 Former president Mohamud, Ahmed’s one-time rival (he defeated him in the 2012 presidential election), is also part of FNP.
 Both are from the Hawiye clan, which dominated federal politics for along time.
 In contrast, Farmajo comes from the Darod clan, which has its base in the north.

 The terrorist group al-Shabab remains a menace.